thiago-a-souza/MongoDB/README.md

 ...
 ```

 - **Returning documents that match a criteria:** the query parameter specifies comma separated conditions that perform an implicit AND operation.
-In case a given field has to be specified multiple times, the *$and* operator should be used instead.
+In case a given field has to be specified multiple times, the *$and* operator should be used because it requires unique keys, so the last key that was used multiple times will be evaluated.

 ```
 // display laureates that were born in France